SAS announces $1 Billion investment in Artificial Intelligence (AI)

 Customer Education and Development Initiatives

-- Certification programs that help analytics professionals and data scientists earn the valuable credential of SAS Certified Professional in AI and Machine Learning.
+- Certification programmes that help analytics professionals and data scientists earn the valuable credential of SAS Certified Professional in AI and Machine Learning.
 This will make them even more marketable to companies seeking AI talent.

-- The SAS Analytics Center of Excellence, a group of PhDs and advanced experts in AI, machine learning, NLP, computer vision, optimization, simulation and related data science skills.
-These SAS experts are dedicated to supporting customer AI implementations – from well-established applications to first-of-a-kind innovation.
+- The SAS Analytics Center of Excellence, a group of PhDs and advanced experts in AI, machine learning, NLP, computer vision, optimisation, simulation and related data science skills.
+These SAS experts are dedicated to supporting customer AI implementations - from well-established applications to first-of-a-kind innovation.

 Resources and talent are also part of the investment.
 SAS will augment its AI expertise through additional resources in Professional Services, Centers of Excellence, Education and R&D.